-In the high tide and low tide chart, we can see that the first low tide was at 12:49 am and the next low tide at 12:51 pm.
-The first high tide was at 6:24 am and the next high tide will be at 7:45 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 4:44 am and the next low tide will be at 5:32 pm.
+The only high tide of the day was at 10:46 am.

-The lunar phase is a First Quarter Moon.
-Today we have 14 hours and 50 minutes of sun.
-The solar transit is at 1:14 pm and the length of time the moon will be visible will be 12 hours and 21 minutes.
+The lunar phase is a Waning Crescent.
+Today we have 10 hours and 13 minutes of sun.
+The solar transit is at 12:31 pm and the length of time the moon will be visible will be 17 hours and 24 minutes.

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
-At noon the tidal coefficient increases to 48 to end the day with a tidal coefficient of 51.
-The tide heights today are 3.0 ft, 5.2 ft, 1.0 ft and 6.2 ft.
+The tidal coefficient today is 92.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient increases to 97 to end the day with a tidal coefficient of 100.
+The tide heights today are 3.0 ft, 8.5 ft and -0.7 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Charleston which is of 9.8 ft and a minimum height of -2.6 ft.

-The solunar fishing calendar in Charleston tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Charleston tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Charleston.
 The times are generated in local time in Oregon and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: